 Later, we stopped in a second lagoon finding Kentish and Ringed Plover, Lapwing, Greenshank, Black-tailed Godwits, Whiskered Terns and 2 Temminck’s Stints.
 So far so good!.
 A solitary Stone Curlew flew above the lagoon.
 In front of us, there was a stone wall where I found Crested Larks, a Rock Sparrow and a flock of Spotless Starlings.
 We continue driving to the Petrola lagoon to find Ruff, Wood Sandpiper, Sanderlings, Little and Cattle Egrets, Marsh Harriers, Zitting Cisticolas, Bee-eaters, Black-necked Grebes, Common and Red-crested Pochards, Yellow Wagtails, Shovelers, 2 stunning males White-headed Ducks and Black Terns.

 The island on the back of the lagoon, was very busy with large numbers of Greater Flamingos and Black-headed Gulls breeding.
 Peter spotted on the top of the reeds a Great Reed Warbler singing.
 Reed Warbler and Savi’s warblers were also singing from the reeds and a Cuckoo from the farmland close to the lagoon.
 Before we moved to the next place, we watched a Nightingale on an almond tree.

 Finally, we move around the farmland to find Short-toed Larks, around 15 Great Bustards, Linnets, Corns Buntings and finches.
 In the last lagoon, there were a wide variety of waders previously mentioned, besides Curlew Sandpiper and Little Stints.

-I hope you enjoy this Petrola trip report !
+I hope you enjoy this trip report and article about the steppe birds in Valencia and Alicante !
 More information about this tour can be found in our Great Bustard Tour

 Have a nice day